modeista/node-modeista-api-client/README.md

 ## Copyright

-Copyright (c) 2012 Martin Wawrusch See LICENSE for further details.
+Copyright (c) 2012 Modeista, Inc. See LICENSE for further details.